Stochastic Online Shortest Path Routing: The Value of Feedback

 \subsection{Hop-by-hop Routing -- Theorem~\ref{thm:HbH}}

 This case is more involved.
 We first define another notion of regret corresponding to the achieved throughput (i.e., the number of packets successfully received by the destination per unit time).
-The throughput regret is introduced to ease the analysis, since computing the throughput regret for hop-by-hop routing policy is much easier.
+The throughput regret is introduced to ease the analysis, since computing the throughput regret is easier in the hop-by-hop case.
 Define $\mu_\theta(p)$ as the average throughput on path $p$ given link success rates $\theta$: $\mu_\theta(p)=1/D_\theta(p)$.
 The {\it throughput regret} $S^\pi(T)$ of $\pi$ over time horizon $T$ is: $ S^\pi(T) := T\mu_\theta(p^\star) - \EE \left[ N^\pi(T) \right], $ where $N^\pi(T)$ is the number of packets received up to time $T$ under policy $\pi$.
-The equivalent asymptotic bound on the delay regret $R^\pi(N)$ is implied by \cite[Lemma~\ref{lem:delayEqThroughput}]{routing_paper_TechRep}.
+Lemma~\ref{lem:delayEqThroughput}, stated at the end of the proof, provides the relation between asymptotic bound on $R^\pi(N)$ and $S^\pi(N)$.

 Now we are ready to prove Theorem~\ref{thm:HbH}.
 We let the state of the Markov chain be the packet location.
 The action is the selected outgoing link.
 The transitions between two states take one time slot -- the time to make a transmission attempt.
 Hence, the transition probability between state $x$ and $y$ with the action of using link $i$ is denoted by (where $y \neq x$) $P_{\theta}^i (x,y)=\theta_i$ if link $i$ connects node $x$ and $y$ and is zero otherwise.
 On the other hand, the probability of staying at the same state is the transmission failure probability on link $i$ if link $i$ is an outgoing link, that is $P_{\theta}^i (x,x)=1 - \theta_i$ if link $i$ is an outgoing link, and is zero otherwise.